Creep (franchise): The Creep Tapes (2024–present)

-In June 2024 it was announced that a television series consisting of half-hour episodes had wrapped production.
-Mark Duplass reprised his role as the main antagonist, in addition to writing and executive producing the series with Patrick Brice.
-The latter served as director for each episode.
+In June 2024, it was announced that a six-episode Creep television series had wrapped production.
+Mark Duplass reprised his role as the main antagonist, in addition to writing and executive producing the series with Patrick Brice, who directed each episode.
 The duo explained that while they have worked on various continuations of the franchise, their own perception that the second movie was inferior to the original made them hesitant to continue until they determined the story they wanted to tell.
-The plot of each episode depicts one of Josef's previous victims, through the video recordings he saved as depicted at the end of the first movie.
+The plot of each episode depicts one of Josef's previous victims, through the video recordings he saved as depicted at the end of the first film.
 The Creep Tapes premiered on the streaming services Shudder and AMC+ on November 15, 2024 with a two-part premiere; the series continued to air weekly on Fridays.
 In February 2025, the series was renewed for a second season.
 In October of the same year, it was renewed for a third season.